-Aspiration pneumonia is a type of pneumonia that might occur if a person breathes something in instead of swallowing it.
-The germs from food particles, saliva, vomit, or other substances may infect the airways and lead to aspiration pneumonia.
+Aspiration pneumonia can occur if a person breathes something into their lungs instead of swallowing it.
+Germs, food particles, saliva, vomit, or other substances may infect the airways.
+Treatment often involves the use of oxygen and antibiotics.

-Healthy lungs can usually handle the bacteria from these accidents and get rid of as much of it as possible by causing a person to cough.
+Healthy lungs can usually handle the bacteria from these types of accidents and get rid of as much of it as possible through a cough.

-People who have trouble coughing, are already ill, or who have compromised immune systems are more prone to aspiration pneumonia.
+People who have trouble coughing, are less alert, are already ill, or those with compromised immune systems are more prone to aspiration pneumonia.

-It is possible to die from aspiration pneumonia so doctors will address the condition as soon as possible.
+It is possible to die from aspiration pneumonia, so doctors will address the condition as soon as possible.
+An estimated

 Doctors will give special consideration to each person’s treatment to ensure they receive the correct antibiotic.